China opens mega-bridge linking Hong Kong to mainland

-ZHUHAI, China (AP) — China has opened the world’s longest sea-crossing bridge linking Hong Kong to the mainland in a feat of engineering that carries major economic and political significance.
+ZHUHAI, China (AP) — China opened the world’s longest sea-crossing bridge linking Hong Kong to the mainland on Tuesday in a feat of engineering carrying immense economic and political significance.

-Chinese President Xi Jinping attended the ceremony in the city of Zhuhai to cut the ribbon on the 55-kilometer (34-mile)-long bridge linking it to the semi-autonomous regions of Hong Kong and Macau.
+Chinese President Xi Jinping was in the city of Zhuhai to cut the ribbon on the 55-kilometer (34-mile)-long bridge linking it to the semi-autonomous regions of Hong Kong and Macau.
+Digital fireworks exploded on a screen behind him as leaders of the three cities looked on.

-The $20 billion bridge took almost a decade to build.
+The $20 billion bridge took almost a decade to build while incurring major delays and cost overruns.
 It includes an undersea tunnel allowing ships to pass through the Pearl River delta, the heart of China’s crucial manufacturing sector.

-It’s opening will cut travel time across the delta from several hours to just 30 minutes.
-It also forms a physical link between the mainland and the Asian financial hub, which was handed over from British to Chinese control in 1997.
+Its opening will cut travel time across the delta from several hours to just 30 minutes, something China hopes will bind the region together as a major driver of future economic growth.
+Heavily regulated traffic using permits issued under a quota system will begin flowing on Wednesday.

 Most Read Business Stories